jobinlawrance/zeroshare/docs/Self Hosting/otel-prod.md

 This is the datasource config file which is used to configure the clickhouse datasource in grafana using Clickhouse's official [Grafana Plugin](https://grafana.com/grafana/plugins/grafana-clickhouse-datasource/).
 It is located at [`otel/datasource.yaml`](https://github.com/jobinlawrance/zeroshare-backend/blob/main/otel/datasource.yaml).

+!!! info
-> As an alternative, you can also use Altinity's [Grafana Plugin for Clickhouse](https://grafana.com/grafana/plugins/vertamedia-clickhouse-datasource/) as an alternative or in tandem with the official plugin.
+    As an alternative, you can also use Altinity's [Grafana Plugin for Clickhouse](https://grafana.com/grafana/plugins/vertamedia-clickhouse-datasource/) as an alternative or in tandem with the official plugin.

 -----